vdjserver/vdjserver-doc/docs/admin/admin.rst

 SSL Certificate for vdjserver.org
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+NOTE: OBSOLETE.
+This section is obsolete and needs to be rewritten.

 Once a year, about a month before the expiration date, UTSW's SysOps will send an email indicated the vdjserver.org certificate will expire.
 Installing a new certificate involves